vigna/sux-rs/README.md

 A pure Rust implementation of succinct and compressed data structures.

-This crate is a work in progress: part of it is a port from [Sux] and from [the DSI Utilities]; new data structures will be added over time.
-Presently, we
+This crate started is part of the [Sux] project; it contains also code ported from [the DSI Utilities] and new structures.

-provide:
+Presently, it provides:

 - [bit vectors and bit-field vectors];
 - several structures for [rank and selection] with different tradeoffs;